jchuong/jchuong.github.io/_posts/2013-09-30-fire-emblem-ai-analysis.md

 tags: games
 ---

-Holy crackers, it's been almost a month since I last posted.
-I really should get on top of blogging but school just started and things might get ramped up soon.

-In any case, this post is a quick and dirty analysis of how the AI *might* be implemented in *Fire Emblem: Awakening*.
+This post is a quick and dirty analysis of how the AI *might* be implemented in *Fire Emblem: Awakening*.
 Since I've been playing **a lot** of Fire Emblem Awakening recently, I've been observing the AI, and the topic was sparked up on Reddit so I decided to analyze it a bit further and how improvements might be made.

 # Prelude
 I am not an AI expert, game design expert or work at *Intelligent Systems* or *Nintendo*.
 I want to discuss my speculation of the implementation of the AI, possible decisions of the design, and potential improvements that might have made the game more challenging or fun.